Ethiopia has a long history of hosting people fleeing war and persecution.

 Building skills to fill a gap

 “Health worker training is one of the pillars of Amref Health Africa’s work in Ethiopia, and this includes Gambela, where the need is very acute,” says Project Officer Woinshet Tesfaye.
 “We are working to increase the number of health workers operating in the region, and to improve the quality of services they deliver to the people who live here.”
 Amref has supported the establishment of a midwifery training programme at Gambela’s Health Science College.
-The three-year course is a combination of classroom sessions, practical demonstrations, and hospital placements.
-To date, 67 midwives have graduated and been deployed throughout the region, and 126 more have enrolled in the course – all of them young women.
+The three-year course is a combination of classroom sessions, practical demonstrations, and hospital placements. to date, 67 midwives have graduated and been deployed throughout the country.
+By May 2020, 190 midwives will be enrolled in the programme in Gambela – all of them young women.

 “Previously, there was no midwifery training available in Gambela, and students had to travel hundreds of kilometres if they wanted to follow this career path,” explains Woinshet.
 “This meant that a lot of very capable, passionate candidates were excluded.
 And the drop-out rate was very high.”